juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 ## 8. Module metadata

-Every publicly available module must have metadata defined in the metadata.json file.
+Every module must have metadata defined in the metadata.json file.
 Your metadata should follow the below format:

 ```
     {